FUComplete/fucomplete.github.io/docs/fuctool/config.md

 ### Hunting Horn Tweak
 {: .text-yellow-300 .fw-700 .pb-2 }

-Enable/Disable modified Hunting Horn mechanics.
-When disabled, you have vanilla hunting horn values/mechanics however when enabled you have:
+**When enabled:** Have modified Hunting Horn mechanics with the following changes:

 * Note mechanics work similar to Frontier, where notes only clear if you sheath your weapon or have a forced sheathed interaction.
 * Left and right swing MV/KO values increased to match P2/F2 values.
 31 MV and 18 KO, up from 27 MV and 15 KO.